videlais/learning-react/chapter5/index.md

 Whenever a large group of elements are added to the document, React stresses the use of the attribute `key` with a unique on value per each element.
 This helps React know which, if any, of the elements might need to be updated in the future.
 (Remember, React keeps its own shadow version of the DOM and only updates the real one when needed!)

 When working with functions like **map()**, **filter()**, and **forEach()**, it is strongly suggested to use the attribute `key` on each element added and set its value to the optional value *position* all of these functions supply.
-This will not only help React speed up the application, but it also a good practice helping to identify different individual elements within a larger set of them.
+This will not only help React speed up the application, but is also a good practice helping to identify different individual elements within a larger set of them.

 ## Render Chaining

 This chapter started with discussing the object **ReactDOM** and its function *render()*.
 In reviewing class components, it was mentioned that all class components must have a *render()* function.
-In fact, all components, because they are collections of elements, must render something.
+In fact, all components, because they are collections of elements, must render *something*.

 Because of this use of rendering, React uses a system of *render()* into *render()* functions, or known as render chaining.
-One component will have a *render()* that is used by another and another until a class component is found that does not have its own *render()* function.
+One component will have a *render()* that is used by another and another until no other components are found.

 Consider the following code: